Why are Man City suing the Premier League and what happens next?

 It is an extraordinary situation for the world’s most successful league, as one of its own clubs – the champions, no less – take it to court.

-The news was broken by The Times on Tuesday, and has been confirmed by The Independent, but neither Manchester City nor the Premier League are commenting on the case.
+The news was broken by The Times last Tuesday and was been confirmed by The Independent.
+Neither Manchester City nor the Premier League are commenting on the case, which starts today and is expected to last until 21 June.

 Why are Manchester City suing the Premier League?